 Well, hopefully you have seen the results of the election.
 Plaid Cymru won a whopping 43 seats and are comfortably the largest party in the Senedd.
-My constituency had the highest total number of Plaid Cymru voters in the country - I'd like to think all our canvassing activity helped with that.
+My constituency had the second highest total number of Plaid Cymru voters in the country and the highest Plaid Cymru majority - I'd like to think all our canvassing activity helped with that.

 I've posted several canvassing pics in my recent monthly round-ups, so here are the last few from the last week of the campaign, and a few other pics from what turned out to be a momentous election day.